Derek Wolfe: Denver Broncos

 The 2015 season was the best of Wolfe's career.
 After serving a four-game suspension for a PED violation, Wolfe returned to establish himself as one of the best-run stuffers in the game, which eventually led to him being named AFC Defensive Player of the Week after the Broncos defense completely neutralized the undefeated Green Bay Packers offense in Week 8.

-On January 15, 2016, Wolfe signed a four-year extension with the Broncos worth $36.7 million.
+Wolfe signed a four-year extension with the Broncos worth $36.7 million on January 15, 2016, before their first playoff game on January 17.

 On February 7, 2016, Wolfe was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
 He had five tackles and 0.5 sacks in the Super Bowl.

-In 2016, Wolfe posted a career-high in tackles with 51, and in passes defended with 4.
+In 2016, Wolfe posted a career-high in tackles with 51, and in passes defended with four.
+The Broncos finished the 2016 season with a 9–7 record and missed the playoffs for the first time in Wolfe's career.

+On December 5, 2017, Wolfe was placed on injured reserve with a neck injury.
+On December 2, 2019, Wolfe was placed on injured reserve after suffering a dislocated elbow in Week 13.